Dr Gleider I Hernández

 - Berman, Sir F.D. & Hernández, G.I.
 (2018).
 Article 42.
 In The Statute of the International Court of Justice: A Commentary.
 Zimmermann, A., Tomuschat, C., Oellers-Frahm, K. & Tams, C. Oxford University Press.

 - Hernández, G.I.
 (2018).
-Systematicity and the Sources of International Law: A Co-Constitutive Relationship?
+Systematicity and the Sources of International Law: A Co-Constitutive Relationship?.
 In The Oxford Handbook on the Sources of International Law.
-Besson, S. & d'Aspremont, J. Oxford University Press.
+Besson, S. & d'Aspremont, J. Oxford: Oxford University Press.
+604-624.

 - Hernández, G.I.
 (2017).
 Delagoa Bay Railway Arbitration.
 In The International Law of Development.
 Wolfrum, R., Minnerop, P. & Lachenmann, F. Oxford University Press.
 III.